BradleyCodeU/bradleycodeu.github.io/_apcsp/turtleart/014TurtleHowManySquares.md

 Define a function named drawSquare() that draws a single square.

 Define a main function named main().
-Inside of that function...
+Inside of the main function do the following...

   - Ask the user "How many squares?
 Type 1-10" and save their answer in a variable named userAnswer